telerik/reporting-docs/knowledge-base/add-narv-using-yarn-package-manager.md

 ---
-title: Using Native Angular Report Viewer with yarn
+title: Using Native Angular Report Viewer with Yarn
 description: "Learn how the native Angular Report Viewer can be added to an Angular project that uses the yarn package manager."
 type: how-to
 page_title: Install the Native Angular Report Viewer using yarn
 slug: add-narv-using-yarn-package-manager
-position:
 tags: Angular, Native Angular Report Viewer, Yarn
 ticketid: 1628141
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>